The Dilemma Between Data Transformations and Adversarial Robustness for Time Series Application Systems: Threat Model

-In this paper, we use the $l_\infty$ distortion metric to measure the similarity between $x$ and $x'$ since the $l_\infty$-ball around $x$ has recently been studied as an optimal, natural notion for adversarial perturbations \citep{goodfellow2014explaining, carlini2017towards}.
-The $l_\infty$ distance is defined as $l_\infty = \|x-x'\|_\infty = max(|x_1-x_1'|, ... , |x_n-x_n'|)$.
+\paragraph{Goal} To create effective adversarial examples, we use the $l_\infty$ distortion metric to measure the similarity between the benign and potential adversarial examples since the $l_\infty$-ball around each data point has recently been studied as an optimal, natural notion for adversarial perturbations \citep{goodfellow2014explaining, carlini2017towards}.
+For this work, we used the untargeted attack and considered $0 < \epsilon \leq 1$ \citep{tjeng2017evaluating}.
+Although targeted attacks are more powerful concerning the attack success rate, we are considering an untargeted attack since these attacks require a more limited perturbation budget that allows for an adversary to efficiently deploy the attack undetected \citep{carlini2017towards}.
 We can visualize the perturbation under this distance metric by viewing a series of data points.
-There is a maximum perturbation budget of $\epsilon$, where each value is allowed to be changed by up to $\epsilon$, with no limit on the number of modified values.
-Since $D(x, x')$ has to remain less than some small $\epsilon$, even if all values are modified, the trends will appear visually identical.
+There is a maximum perturbation budget of $\epsilon$, where the sum of all perturbations is allowed to be changed by up to $\epsilon$, with no limit on the number of modified values.
+Since perturbation budget has to remain less than some small $\epsilon$, even if all values are modified, the trends in time series data will appear visually identical.

-\paragraph{Attack Method} We generate adversarial samples using the iterative optimization-based method of \citet{carlini2017towards}.
-The goal of the attack is to find some value $\gamma$ by minimizing $D(x,x+\gamma)+c \cdot f(x+\gamma)$ such that $x+\gamma \in [0,1]^n$ where $D$ is the distance metric described above, $x$ is the input to be perturbed, $f$ is an objective function such that $C(x + \gamma) \neq y$, and $c$ is a constant value.
-To construct the samples, it completes 10,000 iterations of gradient descent with the Adam optimizer for each of the 20 carefully chosen values of $c$.
-We selected this attack model due to its high success at crafting effective adversarial samples with low distortion \citep{carlini2017towards, zantedeschi2017efficient}.
-Specifically, we have used the Carlini \& Wagner $l_{\infty}$ implementation from the Adversarial Robustness Toolbox by IBM Research \citep{art2018}.